Sara-Tucker/python-notes/django/models.md

 <br>

 #### Activate a model:
 Once you have defined your models, you need to tell Django you’re going to use those models.
-Do this by editing your settings file and changing the INSTALLED_APPS setting to add the name of the module that contains your models.py.
+Do this by editing your settings file and changing the INSTALLED_APPS list in settings.py to add the name of the module that contains your models.py.

-For example, if the models for your application live in the module myapp.models (the package structure that is created for an application by the manage.py startapp script), INSTALLED_APPS should read, in part:
+For example, if the models for your application live in the module myapp.models, INSTALLED_APPS should have:
 ```python
 INSTALLED_APPS = [
     'myapp',
 ]
 ```
 Description #2:
-To include the app in our project, we need to add a reference to its configuration class in the INSTALLED_APPS setting.
+To include the app in our project, we need to add a reference to its configuration class in the INSTALLED_APPS list in settings.py.
 The PollsConfig class is in the polls/apps.py file, so its dotted path is 'polls.apps.PollsConfig'.
 Edit the mysite/settings.py file and add the dotted path to the INSTALLED_APPS setting.
 It’ll look like this:
 ```python
 # in mysite/settings.py file
 INSTALLED_APPS = [
     'polls.apps.PollsConfig',
 ]